gateswell/SplitBarcode/README.md

 1	ATGCATCTAA
 2	AGCTCTGGAC
 ```
-The barcode sequence is a reverse complement of sequence between first cycle and last cycle in Read_2 fastq file.
-If not, transform them by in-house script.
+The default barcode sequence is a reverse complement of sequence between first cycle and last cycle in Read_2 fastq file.
+If not, set parameter `-rc N`.
 for example:
 if one read from read2 fastq is, and the barcode can be splited perfectly: